sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-Going forward I'll try to use `m >> 8`.
-This little operation is conceptually important because it'll be the very last calculation for us, the one that acutally produces the 0 to 5 number.
-(In MacCárthaigh example, he's using 3-bit numbers, so he uses `m >> 3`.)
+Going forward I'll try to use `m >> 8` in code samples.

+This little operation is conceptually important because it'll be the very last calculation for us, the one that actually produces the 0 to 5 number that represents our dice roll.
+(In MacCárthaigh's example, he's using 3-bit numbers, so he uses `m >> 3`.)

 But no matter how you calculate `m`, our current method is still unfair.